A Unified Framework for Online Trip Destination Prediction: Experiments

-In order to be somewhat consistent with the data processing performed in similar works \cite{ashbrook2003using,alvarez2010trip,zong2019trip}, we perform additional filtering to the data provided in \cite{karlsson2013swedish}: \begin{enumerate} \item[i] Trips being shorter than 100 meters, or less than 4 minutes, are dropped. \item[ii] Vehicles with a trip history shorter than 30 days, or with a frequency of less than 1 trip per day, are dropped (guarantees at least 30 distinct trips per user). \end{enumerate}
+In order to be somewhat consistent with the data processing performed in similar works \cite{ashbrook2003using,alvarez2010trip,zong2019trip}, we perform additional filtering to the data provided in \cite{karlsson2013swedish}: \begin{enumerate} \item[i] Trips being shorter than 100 meters, or less than 4 minutes, are discarded. \item[ii] Vehicles with a trip history shorter than 30 days, or with a frequency of less than 1 trip per day, are discarded (guarantees at least 30 distinct trips per user). \end{enumerate}

-After the preprocessing, about 55\% out of the original trips and 66\% out of the vehicles remain (74453 out of 134756, and 473 out of 716 respectively).
+After the preprocessing, about 55\% out of the original trips and 66\% out of the vehicles remain (74453 out of 134756, and 473 out of 716, respectively).
 The remaining trip destinations can be seen in Fig. \ref{fig:density_plot}, which shows the power-law normalization of the values of a Gaussian kernel density estimation after they have been linearly mapped to the range $[0,1]$.

 We observe that the majority of the trips end in the south-western part of Sweden, i.e., where the vehicles are also registered.
 Furthermore, in Fig. \ref{fig:data_info} the average distance and duration of the remaining trips are shown for each of the users.
 Across all users, the average length of a trip is $15.57$ km and the average duration is $17.05$ min.
+In this data, 413 unique private vehicles are studied.
+Each of these vehicles corresponds to one separate case study, which means that we effectively study 413 different cases.
+For this type of data this is substantial, since most of the existing public datasets are not private vehicle driving histories, but correspond to taxis, public transport, etc.